For Professionals

 • Attachment/bonding /emotional warmth concerns

-• Adverse Childhood experiences (ACE) including history of being a LAC child
+• Adverse Childhood experiences (ACE), including history of being in care

 • Contextual Safeguarding concerns e.g., older child excluded from school

 This list is not exhaustive.
-The eligibility criteria will be used in conjunction with HV/parental discussion and the Adapt and Self Manage tool either antenatally or postnatally.
+The eligibility criteria will be used in conjunction with Health Visitor and parental discussions, either antenatally or postnatally.

 Working on it!